Gamethread: White Sox at Mariners

-Johnny Cueto will make his 20th appearance of the season for the White Sox, as he currently holds a 7-6 record, 2.93 ERA, and 1.17 WHIP.
-He has been incredible on the mound this year for the South Siders.
-In his last outing against the Kansas City Royals, he went 5 1⁄3 innings with just six hits, one earned run, and five strikeouts for the win.
-Cueto uses a variety of four pitches, with his fastball being used the most at 43% with an average velocity of 92 MPH.
-He follows it with a changeup (22%), slider (18%), and cutter (16%).
+Kopech will make the start today, whos 4-9 with a 3.58 ERA and 1.21 WHIP.
+He looked dominant to start the season but has been struck with little injuries in the second half of the season.
+His last outing shouldn’t really count as his last outing, but it was against the Kansas City Royals, where he started the game but didn’t record an out before being pulled.
+Unfortunately, he got tagged with four earned runs from that and had two walks.
+He uses four pitches, with his fastball being used the most at 61.8%.
+He follows with a slider (26.7%), curveball (10.4%), and changeup (1.2%).

-Tonight the White Sox will put out this lineup to face Gilbert and the Mariners.
-Yoán Moncada back in playing third and Robert in CF. Good to have the boys back!
+The Mariners will trot out Luis Castillo.
+The righty has a 6-5 record with a 2.71 ERA and 1.07 WHIP.
+He also has 133 strikeouts in 122 2⁄3 innings pitched.
+The two-time All-Star spent his entire career with the Cincinnati Reds before being traded to the Mariners this trade deadline.
+He was a huge acquisition for their starting rotation, but let’s just hope we can get some runs across against him.
+He also relies on four pitches, including his fastball, which is thrown 31.9%.
+He also uses his changeup (23.9%), sinker (23.8%), and slider (20.4%).

-Tonight's #WhiteSox starters in Seattle.— Chicago White Sox (@whitesox) September 6, 2022
+Today's #WhiteSox starters in Seattle.— Chicago White Sox (@whitesox) September 7, 2022

 : @NBCSChicago